Why Women with a High-Achieving Personality, Big Lives, & Big Goals Secretly Struggle with an Unhealthy Relationship with Food (And How to Change It)!

 I was a 4.0 student on a full-ride scholarship, and accomplished singer, and from the outside looked like I had everything together.

-I thought that those skillz could be used for this area of my life too.
+I thought that those skills could be used for this area of my life too.
 Why not?
-They'd got me where I was.
+They’d got me where I was.

 (The irony of that statement is not lost on me!)

-In the throes of a highly dysfunctional relationship with food, my body, and exercise...
-THAT WAS KILLING ME.
+In the throes of a severely unhealthy relationship with food, my body, and exercise… that was killing me.

-As I shared recently with a woman I work with, in many areas of our lives, we take the approach of DOMINATION.
-CONTROL.
+As I shared recently with a woman I work with, in many areas of our lives, we take the approach of domination or control.

 We set the goals, we make the plans, we do the work.